leighs-hammer/react-folder-structure/README.md

 # JSLINT
 As we needed mandatory JSLINT configuration to keep the world in order, this is also bolted in here, you may need to roll your jslint back if required.

+# SASS
+This is hard wired to install and setup SASS the way our team uses it.
+This will add requirements and scripts.
+We use the SCSS files along side the nested components, as such adding a .scss file will compile as .css in the same loaction with matching name.

 ## Using it

 1. Install